-A person with dyspraxia has problems with movement, coordination, judgment, processing, memory, and some other cognitive skills.
-Dyspraxia also affects the body’s immune and nervous systems.
+People with dyspraxia have problems with movement and coordination.
+It does not affect intelligence, but it can affect some cognitive skills.
+Dyspraxia can also affect the immune and nervous systems.

 Dyspraxia is also known as motor learning difficulties, perceptuo-motor dysfunction, and developmental coordination disorder (DCD).
 The terms “minimal brain damage” and “clumsy child syndrome” are no longer used.